The link took me to a page with a black lace, corset top dress….I am guessing you don’t mean that for everyday?

 I think it’s great to stock up on different coats too.
 I’ve been to the mall a few times and they always have fantastic coat sales!
-Oh, and always have a black coat, goes with everything :)posted over 4 years ago
+Oh, and always have a black coat, goes with everything :)posted about 5 years ago

 If you are facing serious cold, wear long underwear.
-You can add pretty much anything else on top to cover it up.posted over 4 years ago
+You can add pretty much anything else on top to cover it up.posted about 5 years ago

 Man, I WISH wearing wool tights would be enough to keep me from freezing to death in the winter.

 The best thing you can do is layer.
 Get some thin long underwear to put on under your jeans, and wear a t shirt and/or tank top under your regular shirt.
 Wear thicker socks.
 Wear mittens, not gloves, and have a cute hat that covers your ears.
-That’s about all you can do :(posted over 4 years ago
+That’s about all you can do :(posted about 5 years ago

 I wish I knew.
-It ticks me off seeing winter layering tips with celebs in LA dressed in coats.posted over 4 years ago
+It ticks me off seeing winter layering tips with celebs in LA dressed in coats.posted about 5 years ago

 As much as I love layering, Canadian winters are way too cold for me.